manu-git-b-s/url-shortener-frontend/README.md

 # URL Shortener React Project

-This project is a URL shortener application built with React, Vite, Axios, Formik, Yup, React Router DOM, and React Toastify.
-The application allows users to shorten long URLs into more manageable and shareable links.
+Welcome to the URL Shortener Project!
+This repository contains the source code and documentation for a web application built with React, Bootstrap, Formik, Axios, React Toastify, HTML, CSS, JS, and Yup.
+The project aims to provide a user-friendly interface for shortening URLs and managing shortened links.

 ## Features

-- **URL Shortening**: Users can input long URLs and generate shortened versions.
+- **URL Shortening**: Allows users to shorten long URLs into shorter, more manageable links.
+- **Custom Short URLs**: Provides the option for users to customize the shortened URLs if desired.
+- **Notification**: Utilizes React Toastify for displaying notifications to users.
-- **Form Validation**: Input fields are validated using Formik and Yup to ensure data integrity.
+- **Form Validation**: Implements form validation using Yup to ensure data integrity and accuracy.
-- **Navigation**: React Router DOM is used for client-side routing, allowing seamless navigation between pages.
+- **Responsive Design**: Utilizes Bootstrap for creating a responsive and mobile-friendly user interface.

+## Usage

+Once the project is set up and running, users can access the following features:

+1. **URL Shortening**: Users can shorten long URLs into shorter, more manageable links.
+2. **Custom Short URLs**: Users can customize the shortened URLs if desired.
-- **Notification** System: React Toastify provides notifications for actions such as successful URL shortening or form submission errors.
+3. **Notification**: Users receive notifications for successful URL shortening and other relevant actions.

 ## Dependencies